denisekart/advent-of-linq-2022/README.md

 Ok, here's how it works...

-> Make sure you have a CLI tool open and are located in this repository root folder (the one that has .git folder in it)
+> Make sure you have a CLI open and are located in this repository root folder (the one that has .git folder in it)

 1. Make sure you're logged in to https://adventofcode.com
 2. Grab the session token (F12-developer tools -> application -> cookies -> https://adventofcode.com -> session -> [copy the value])
-3. Run `dotnet run --project .\tools -- session --set <token from step 2>` which will cache the token locally.
+3. Run `dotnet aoc session --set <token from step 2>` which will cache the token locally.
 Yay!
 You hacked the AOC (run).
 You only need to do this once per....idk...didn't bother to check.
-4. Run `dotnet run --project .\tools -- load` to download the puzzle data for the current day (or use the `--day` flag - if you're late or something).
+4. Run `dotnet aoc load` to download the puzzle data for the current day (or use the `--day` flag - if you're late or something).
 Check out the new `data` directory being created in the root of the repo.
-5. Run `dotnet run --project .\tools -- generate` to generate a test class for the current day(or use the `--day` ....yada yada...you know).
+5. Run `dotnet aoc generate` to generate a test class for the current day(or use the `--day` ....yada yada...you know).
 Check out a brand new test class in your tests project.
 6. That's the easy part... solve the puzzle!

-> Btw, if you're stuck with the tool, just run `dotnet run --project .\tools -- --help` - I commented the sh...snow out of it ;)
+> Btw, if you're stuck with the tool, just run `dotnet aoc --help` - I commented the sh...snow out of it ;)

+## 🎄🎄 Lazy² - `dotnet aoc makemyday`?

+Assuming you are already logged in using the `dotnet aoc session --set <token>`, just type `dotnet aoc makemyday` and enjoy the show.

 🎄🎄🎄🎄🎄🎄🎄🎄🎄🎄🎄🎄🎄🎄🎄🎄🎄🎄